JNRowe/vim-configs/dein.rst

         \ 'on_ft': 'csv',
     \ })

+..

-A plugin for handling unicode and digraphs characters
+    “A plugin for handling unicode and digraphs characters”

 .. code-block:: vim